What is Librarian?

 How does Librarian work?
 Where does the data go?

 Librarian “scans” your files: Basically, it looks in the folder that you specified when you added the source, then it looks at all of the files and subfolders, and all of those subfolders’ subfolders, and so on.
-It gathers all of the information about the files and puts it into a data file.
-The data file allows us to provide features that would not otherwise be possible; for example: search, browse by artist and album, favorites, journal, and more.
+It gathers all of the information about the files and puts it into a database.
+The database allows us to provide features that would not otherwise be possible; for example: search, browse by artist and album, favorites, journal, and more.

 Radiccio does not transmit, upload, or share this file, or the data within.
-It is stored in your source folder, at the location you have specified.
+It is only stored on your Mac.
 We do not want your data; it belongs to you.
 For more information, see our privacy policy.

 For advanced technical details about the file format, click the button.